chinhung/pointwave/README.md

 Makes your code much more readable!

 ## How to use
-If you use gradle, add the following dependency in `build.gradle`：
+For Gradle, add the following dependency in `build.gradle`：
 ```groovy
 dependencies {
     implementation 'io.github.chinhung:pointwave:1.0.0'
 }
 ```

-If you use maven, add the following dependency in `pom.xml`：
+For Maven, add the following dependency in `pom.xml`：
 ```xml
 <dependency>
     <groupId>io.github.chinhung</groupId>